aherbert/gdsc-smlm/tsf/README.md

 [Google Protocol buffers](https://developers.google.com/protocol-buffers/).

 You must have the binary protoc executable in your path.
-You can generate the Java code for teh GDSC SMLM project using the following command:
+You can generate the Java code for the GDSC SMLM project using the following command:

         protoc --java_out=../src/main/java TSFProto.proto